Yann-GitHub/hrnet-react-modal-101/README.md

 In this example, we're passing a customModalStyle object to the `modalCustomStyle` prop.
 This prop allows you to provide custom styles for the modal according to your needs.

+## Publishing on NPM
+The HRnet React Modal is available as an npm package.
+You can find it [here](https://www.npmjs.com/package/hrnet-react-modal-101/v/1.0.3).

 ## License

 This project is licensed under the ISC License.